Radranger/DH2323-Computer-Graphics-Procedural/README.md

 [Detta är EFTER specifikationen blev klar.
 Här började vi göra research och spåna idéer på implementation för PWA]

-Found one "Procedural locomotion of multilegged characters in dynamic environments" which seemed very similar to our own implementation so we continued from there.
+Found one "Procedural locomotion of multilegged characters in dynamic environments" which seemed very similar to our own goal so we continued from there.

 ### 2024-05-07